-We come to Luke 6 with Jesus' teaching on what life in His kingdom is like.
-And in this teaching, Jesus describes an upside-down world - values opposite to any other.
-Jesus calls for radical generosity and mercy.
+This morning we come to Luke 6 with Jesus' teaching on what life in His kingdom is like.
+And in this teaching, Jesus describes an upside down world - values opposite to any other.
+Jesus call for radical generosity, and mercy.

 His kingdom calls for servant leadership, where sworn enemies are to find a new way of life and be reconciled in Jesus.
+I find The Message to be most helpful in understanding what Jesus is calling us to: